 You’re not gonna land this job overnight.
 And you probably won’t get paid much.
 But you will get some crazy life stories and a passport full of stamps.

 Depending on your experience, you could transport new yachts from a manufacturer to their dealers, bring recently purchased boats from dealer to buyer, our sail vessels to the Caribbean for winter storage.

-#14 – Car/RV delivery
+15. Car/RV delivery

 Similar to yacht delivery, but easier to get into (albeit, less exciting).
 It’s as simple as it sounds.
 Earn money—or at least get your travel expenses paid—to transport cars and RVs from manufacturers to dealerships (or from one rental company location to another).

 How cute are you on a scale of 1-10?
 If you’re above a 6 (or have nice hands), you’re in luck.
 Why?
 Because I’m a 6 (according to my mom), and I’ve been sought out to be a model in Colombia—twice!

 If you actually put together a portfolio and hunt down opportunities, you’ll be surprised at what you find—especially if you look “exotic” in the country you’re in (not many blue-eyed boys in Colombia).

 Earning potential: Ranges from some free merch to up to $250/hour (depending on how hard you can work the camera)

 How to start: Get some professional photos taken and put together a portfolio.
 Volunteer to do photoshoots for small businesses to get practice.
 Google “modeling agencies in [city]” and reach out.
 Hint: if you can present yourself as a professional (and not just a random body off the street), you’ll get paid more for the same job.